 - Preheat the oven to 400F/205C and line a baking tray with parchment paper.

-- Prepare flax eggs by mixing together ground flax seeds with 6 tablespoons of water.
+- Prepare flax eggs by mixing together ground chia seeds with 6 tablespoons of water.
 Allow to thicken for five minutes.

-- Place flour, sugar, baking powder, xanthan gum (if using) and salt into a large bowl, stir to combine.
+- Place flour, sugar, baking powder, xanthan gum (if using), culinary lavender and salt into a large bowl, stir to combine.

 - Add cold vegan butter and work into the flour mixture using your fingers until the mixture looks like bread crumbs.
 Add chia eggs, almond milk, vanilla extract, lemon zest and lemon juice, stir to combine.